AccelerationConsortium/progressive-automations-python/CONTRIBUTING.md

 2. Tag the current commit on the main branch with a release tag, e.g., `v1.2.3`.
 3. Push the new tag to the upstream [repository], e.g., `git push upstream v1.2.3`
-4. Clean up the `dist` and `build` folders with `tox -e clean` (or `rm -rf dist build`) to avoid confusion with old builds and Sphinx docs.
+4. Clean up previous build artifacts with `tox -e clean` (or `rm -rf dist build`) so the new distributions are easy to inspect.
 5. Run `tox -e build` and check that the files in `dist` have the correct version (no `.dirty` or [git] hash) according to the [git] tag.
-   Also check the sizes of the distributions, if they are too big (e.g., > 500KB), unwanted clutter may have been accidentally included.
-6. Run `tox -e publish -- --repository pypi` and check that everything was uploaded to [PyPI] correctly.
+   Follow up with `pipx run twine check dist/*` if you want to verify the metadata locally; this mirrors the validation performed in CI.
+6. After the tag push GitHub Actions will trigger the `tests` workflow.
+   The workflow's `publish` job uploads the distributions to [PyPI] using the trusted publisher integration—no API tokens required.
+Monitor that run to confirm the release succeeded.

 [^contrib1]: Even though, these resources focus on open source projects and
     communities, the general ideas behind collaborating with other developers